asciinema/asciinema-server/app/views/docs/embedding.html.md

 ## oEmbed / Open Graph / Twitter Card

 asciinema supports [oEmbed](http://oembed.com/), [Open Graph](http://ogp.me/)
-and [Twitter Card](https://dev.twitter.com/cards/overview) protocols.
-When you share an asciicast on Facebook, Twitter, Slack, Google+ or any other site which supports one of these protocols, the asciicast will be presented in a rich form (usually with a title, author, description and a thumbnail image), linking to your recording on asciinema.org.
+and [Twitter Card](https://dev.twitter.com/cards/overview) APIs.
+When you share an asciicast on Twitter, Slack, Facebook, Google+ or any other site which supports one of these APIs, the asciicast is presented in a rich form (usually with a title, author, description and a thumbnail image), linking to your recording on asciinema.org.